ltextor/Jetson-HA-Voice-Pipeline/README.md

 # Jetson HA Voice Pipeline
- Running a local voice pipeline on a Jetson Orin Nano
+ Running a local voice pipeline for Home Assistant on a Jetson Orin Nano

 **work in progress - not tested yet on Jetson**